omgnetwork/elixir-omg/README.md

 The setup process for the Child chain server and for the Watcher is similar.
 A high level flow of the setup for both is outlined below.

-**NOTE** If you are more interested in just getting things running quickly, skip the outline and scroll down to next sections for a set of more detailed instructions.
+**NOTE** If you are more interested in just getting things running quickly or unfamiliar with [Elixir and Mix](https://elixir-lang.org/), skip the outline and scroll down to the next sections for step-by-step instructions.

 1. Run an Ethereum node connected to the appropriate network and make sure it's ready to use
   - currently only connections via RPC over HTTP are supported, defaulting to `http://localhost:8545`.
   To customize that, configure `ethereumex`, with `url: "http://host:port"`
-  - `Byzantium` is required to be in effect on the Ethereum network you connect to
+  - `Byzantium` is required to be in effect
-1. (**Child chain server only**) Prepare the authority address and deploy `RootChain.sol`.
+1. (**Child chain server only**) Prepare the authority address and deploy `RootChain.sol`, see [Contracts section](#Contracts).
 **Authority address** belongs to the child chain operator, and is used to run the child chain (submit blocks to the root chain contract)
 1. Produce a configuration file for `omg_eth` with the contract address, authority address and hash of contract-deploying transaction.
 The configuration keys can be looked up at [`apps/omg_eth/config/config.exs`](`apps/omg_eth/config/config.exs`).
 Such configuration must become part of the [Mix configuration](https://hexdocs.pm/mix/Mix.Config.html) for the app you're going to be running.
 1. Initialize the child chain server's `OMG.DB` database.
-1. At this point the child chain server should be properly setup to run, by starting the `omg_jsonrpc` Mix app
+1. At this point the child chain server should be properly setup to run by starting the `omg_jsonrpc` Mix app
 1. (**Watcher only**) Configure PostgreSQL for `WatcherDB` database
 1. (**Watcher only**) Acquire the configuration file with root chain deployment data
 1. (**Watcher only**, optional) If running on the same machine as the child chain server, customize the location of `OMG.DB` database folder
 1. (**Watcher only**) Configure the child chain url (default is `http://localhost:9656`) by configuring `:omg_jsonrpc` with `child_chain_url: "http://host:port"`
 1. (**Watcher only**) Initialize the Watcher's `OMG.DB` database
 1. (**Watcher only**) Create and migrate the PostgreSQL `WatcherDB` database
-1. (**Watcher only**) At this point the Watcher should be properly setup to run, by starting the `omg_watcher` Mix app
+1. (**Watcher only**) At this point the Watcher should be properly setup to run by starting the `omg_watcher` Mix app

 #### Setting up a child chain server (a developer environment)
 ##### Start up developer instance of Ethereum